TheSussex/team-a-quiz-app/README.md

 # **Q-Whiz**

-A very simple quiz app which features:
+A simple quiz app which features:
 * A landing page with login and sign up links
 * New user Sign Up
 * Existing user Log In